cpouchon/ORTHOSKIM/README.md

 ORTHOSKIM will then extract all notified CDS, rRNA and tRNA genes and align them into given seeds thanks to *exonerate* to keep a standard gene name.
 Output files (l.
 38-39, 44-46 and 48) are created containing a bank of genes, all well identified.
 Only genes given for the seeds will be included.

-> **NOTE**: Users have to collect all three genomes and corresponding seeds to run ORTHOSKIM (or two for non plant model).
+> **NOTE**: Users have to collect all three genomes and corresponding seeds to run ORTHOSKIM (or two for non plant model) as a selection is done on contigs thanks to the different genomes (see 3.3.1.b. section).
 If users want to capture nuclear or busco markers, this step is skipped.
 In such case, users have to collected genes of reference for these markers into the *config_orthoskim.txt* file, by following instructions for the sequence header.

+We also supplied with ORTHOSKIM a function, *SortDB.py*, to reduce the reference datasets of genes and genomes by family (as whole genomes are mapped during the contigs selection step), in order to reduce the computational time of capture (see section 4.2.1).

 ### 3.2.
 Global assemblies and cleaning